 The ICOCA IC Card isn’t an unlimited use pass like the previous two.
 Instead, it’ll give you discounts on JR trains (including the Kansai Airport Express Haruka), the subway, private railways, and buses.
-Think of it as a stored value card similar to Hong Kong’s Octopus Card.
+It’s rechargeable so you can think of it as a stored value card similar to Hong Kong’s Octopus Card.
 It’ll save you from the hassle of having to buy single journey tickets every time.

 If you’ll be exploring many cities throughout Japan, then a JR Pass may be the most appropriate for you.
 It’ll give you unlimited rides on all JR national trains in Japan – including Shinkansen bullet trains, the Kansai Airport Express Haruka, and the Narita Express – for a consecutive number of days.
-JR Passes are available in 7-, 14-, or 21-day variants which you can purchase through Japan Rail Pass or Klook.
+JR Passes are available in 7-, 14-, or 21-day variants which you can purchase through Klook, Get Your Guide, or Japan Rail Pass.

 WHERE TO EXCHANGE CURRENCY

 The unit of currency in Japan is the Japanese Yen (JPY).
 This guide assumes that you’ll be visiting Nara on a day trip from Kyoto, Osaka, or some other nearby city.
 If that’s the case, then you should already have Japanese Yen (JPY) with you.
 If not, then the best place to exchange currency in Japan is at banks and post offices.